-When and Where was he Born?
+When and Where was Henry Moore Born?

 30th July 1898.
 Castleford, Yorkshire, England.

 Henry Moore was the seventh Child of eight of Raymond Spencer Moore, a coalminer and Mary Baker.

 Castleford Grammar School.
 Leeds School of Art.
 Royal College of Art, London.

 Chronology/Biography of Henry Moore: